San Diego Criminal Attorney

 We are confident that our demonstrated dedication is unmatched.
-So much so, that we would tell you this: if you can find another firm with 30 years of experience willing to work 24-7, then hire them!
+So much so, that we would tell you this: if you can find another firm with criminal defense experience, willing to work 24-7, then hire them!
 You won’t, because our commitment is truly one-of-a-kind.

 A history in criminal defense litigation built on integrity, zeal, and success

-For nearly 30 years, Todd Melnik have represented individuals facing criminal charges.
+Over the years our attorneys have represented individuals facing criminal charges.
 From simple misdemeanors to serious felonies, from solo defendants to complex white collar multi-defendant cases, we have provided the highest caliber of criminal defense representation to our clients in San Diego.
-Over the course of nearly 30 years, we have earned the respect and trust of judges, prosecutors, and other legal professionals.
+Through these cases we have earned the respect and trust of judges, prosecutors, and other legal professionals.